Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Royal icing is made using icing sugar, egg whites and cream of tartar.

-Is royal icing safe if it has raw egg whites in?
+Is royal icing safe if it has raw egg whites in it?

 Any of the above products will work equally well for this recipe without the risk of Salmonella!